MadMax8930/pygame_runner/README.md

 For each timer, adding +1, +2, +3 to the USEREVENT will avoid any conflicts with the default python timer.

-### Sprite class (player, obstacles)
+### Sprite classes for player & obstacles in [`main_sprite.py`]
-Class that contains a surface and a rectangle for placement.
+A sprite class contains a surface and a rectangle for placement.
 It can be drawn and updated very easily, and is much more efficient.

+1: Create sprite
+2: Place sprites in Group (snails & flies) or GroupSingle (player)
+3: Draw/update all sprites in that group